-Critically ill patients and the critical care service requires the attendance of specific health and social care professionals as outlined in the report; 'HSCP and Pharmacy in critical care, a workforce survey of the Irish public system' (HSE 2024).
+Critically ill patients and the critical care service requires the attendance of specific health and social care professionals.

 6.5.1 Physiotherapy

 Specialist physiotherapy is required for the majority of critically ill patients.
 The Model of Care (MOC) for Adult Critical Care guidelines (2014) recommend that critical care units provide a physiotherapy service 24/7/365.
 Where possible, staff should be dedicated to the critical care unit.
 Physiotherapy staffing should be sufficient to provide both respiratory management and the rehabilitation components of care.
 The critical care physiotherapy team should be led by a clinical specialist or an experienced senior.
 The recommended staffing ratio is 0.2WTE/critical care bed (0.24WTE/bed including 20% headroom) (see table 1).